Parker Bohn III: Additional titles and accomplishments

-In addition to his PBA Tour titles, Bohn III has won ten PBA50 Tour titles, the most recent four all coming in the 2022 season.
+In addition to his PBA Tour titles, Bohn III has won 11 PBA50 Tour titles, the most recent one coming in May 2024.
 Among the four 2022 titles were Bohn's first two PBA50 major championships (PBA50 National Championship and PBA50 Cup).
 Bohn III joins Tom Baker, Walter Ray Williams Jr., Pete Weber and Amleto Monacelli as the only players in history to amass at least ten titles on both the PBA and PBA50 Tours.
 Bohn's accomplishments earned him PBA50 Player of the Year honors for the 2022 season.

-Parker has also won 27 PBA Regional titles, nine PBA50 Regional titles, plus two European Bowling Tour (EBT) titles that were not considered PBA titles at the time (2013 BNC Bratislava Open and the 2016 Brunswick Ballmaster Open, held in Helsinki, Finland).
+Parker has also won 1 PBA60 Tour title, 27 PBA Regional titles, nine PBA50 Regional titles, plus two European Bowling Tour (EBT) titles that were not considered PBA titles at the time (2013 BNC Bratislava Open and the 2016 Brunswick Ballmaster Open, held in Helsinki, Finland).

 Bohn holds the PBA record for the highest pinfall in a 56-game qualifying block, both scratch (13,540) and with bonus pins (13,990).
 He also holds the scratch (14,924) and with bonus pins (15,479) records for a 64-game block.
 Both records were set in the 1999 season.

 Personal life

 Bohn was born in Jackson Township, New Jersey.
 He currently lives in New Jersey with his wife, Leslie (Beamish), and three children: sons Justin and Brandon, and daughter Sydney.
 He has two adult sons, Parker IV and Evan, from his first marriage.
 Justin, Brandon and Sydney have all competed at a high level in Junior Gold bowling, most recently in 2022.
 Justin was crowned champion of the 2022 U20 Junior Boys finals, while Brandon earned the championship in the Boys U18 division (his second consecutive year taking the top spot).
 Both Justin and Brandon earned a spot on Junior Team USA 2023 with their victories.
 Sydney placed sixth her first time competing in the Girls U18 division, one year after finishing third in the U15 field.

+On December 8, 2024, Parker and son Brandon won the PBA/PBA50 Select Key Motors Bristol Baker Doubles, a PBA/PBA50 Regional event held in Bristol, Virginia.

 Parker is the brother-in-law of fellow PBA Hall of Famer, Doug Kent (Doug's wife Chrissie and Parker's wife Leslie are sisters).
 Parker Bohn (the first), PBIII's grandfather, was a five-time stock car (Modifieds and Sportsmen) racing champion at Wall (NJ) Stadium near his home at the Jersey Shore.
 His uncle (his mother's brother, Vincent Manniello) was a member of Bruce Springsteen's early band the Castiles.

 In addition to his tournament play, Bohn is currently a member of the PBA League Bowler Certification Advisory Board.